Two female creatives working in front of two Lumie Vitamin L lights receiving bright light therapy

 • You take medications or remedies that make you more sensitive to light, for example, certain antipsychotics and antibiotics, or the popular herbal supplement St John’s Wort

-If you experience any side effects such as headaches, nausea, dizziness, irritability, or feeling ‘wired’ (like you’ve had too much caffeine), they would usually be mild and go away quickly after you stop using the light.
+If you experience any side effects such as headaches, nausea, dizziness, irritability, or feeling ‘wired’ (like you’ve had too much caffeine), they will usually be mild and go away quickly after you stop using the light.
 You could try building up your treatment time in 5-10 minute blocks, or sitting slightly further away and using it for a bit longer.
 Be guided by how you feel.

-The main concern that doctors and researchers have had with using light therapy for people with bipolar disorder depression (with or without seasonal pattern) is that they may switch states into hypomania or mania.
-Research suggests that using a mood-stabilising pharmaceutical together with light therapy can be very effective and used in this way, rates of switching states are low and much less than antidepressant medication.
 If you and your doctor decide to try light therapy, they will need to make sure you begin with a mood stabiliser for a couple of weeks before starting light therapy and build up gradually.
 They will need to make sure that you have regular reviews.
 It can be helpful for everyone if a family member or friend can be briefed to watch out for any switch into a manic state and to inform your doctor immediately if this happens.

 When should I use a SAD light?

 For most people, SAD lights have their best effect when used in the morning, within two hours of waking up.
 Some people like to have a ‘top-up’ in the early afternoon if their energy or mood is flagging.
+Shift workers would use it when they wake.

 For the best effects for people with Seasonal Affective Disorder, most people start to use their SAD light in the autumn months, when they begin to notice the early symptoms of SAD creeping in.
 Lowering energy levels and increased sleepiness, struggling to get up in the mornings and irritability are often early indicators for many people.